Media-Democracy-Data-Coop/Media-Democracy-Data-Coop.github.io/02_members.markdown

 * Institute for Data, Democracy & Politics; George Washington University
 * Social Media & Democracy and the Center for Communication & Civic Renewal; University of Wisconsin, Madison
 * Media Forensics Lab; Clemson University
-* Communication Department; Washington State University
+* Edward R. Murrow College of Communication; Washington State University
 * Center for Social Media and Politics; New York University